Agentic platforms

 An agent running under an over-permissioned role will use every bit of access it has to complete its task, and to do whatever an attacker directs it to do if the agent is compromised.
 The access footprint of the identity it runs under is the risk surface.
 P0 gives security teams the controls to keep that footprint small, and the audit trails to understand what happened when it isn't.

-Zero standing agent permissions
+Zero standing agent privilege

 Agents get access for the duration of a task.
 When it's done, the access is gone, automatically.